mzeis/Mzeis_Documentation/README.md

 for.

 ###Renaming a page
-Copy the content of the existing page into a new page.
-Rename all the Links (if necessary).
+When viewing a page, click the `Rename` button in the top right corner.
+Choose a unique page name.
+The links to the page will be renamed accordingly.

 ###Creating a new page
 You create a new page by editing an existing page and adding a documentation link in this format: